zingdrones/open-source-boxes/README.md

 [Get it on Amazon](https://www.amazon.com/gp/product/B011WGG18A/ref=ppx_yo_dt_b_search_asin_image?ie=UTF8&psc=1)
 ## 3D Printing Instructions
 1. Open the STL files using your favorite slicer
-2. Generate GCODE files for your specific printer.
+2. Generate GCODE files for your specific printer with at least 50% infill.
 No supports required.
 3. Print out the 3D boxes

 ## Instructions For Flight